robboworld/sdlab/README.md

                 Exp_id int - experiment id,
                 Setup_id int - setup id (NOT USED), Step int - (NOT USED),
-                Count int - numbr of detections, always 1 (NOT USED), StopAt int - time (NOT USED, but MUST be not null), Values - array of objects with sensor values info:
+                Count int - number of detections, always 1 (NOT USED), Duration int - duration, always 0 (NOT USED), StopAt int - time (NOT USED, but MUST be not null, can be zero time = 0001-01-01T00:00:00Z), Values - array of objects with sensor values info:
                          Sensor - sensor identifier,
                          ValueIdx - value index,